Tragus Piercing Guide With Beautiful Images

 Before you understand what a tragus piercing is, first you have to know what a tragus is.
 If you look at your ear or feel it, right above your ear lobe, you’ll feel a harder section of the ear that’s on the edge of your face.
 That’s the tragus – it’s the area that’s located in front of your ear canal.

 Most people are able to get a tragus piercing without any issues.
 On the other hand, if you have an unusually thin tragus, you might not be able to get your tragus pierced.
 It could simply be too thin to support the weight and pull of the jewelry.
 Your piercer will be able to tell you if you can go ahead with this piercing or if you should sit it out.

 What Happens During A Tragus Piercing?

-As with all piercings by reputable piercers, anyone performing a tragus piercing will make sure to disinfect the skin before they get started.
+As with all piercings made by reputable piercers, anyone performing a tragus piercing will make sure to disinfect the skin before they get started.
 A disinfectant will be rubbed on the tragus to make sure any surface bacteria is removed or killed.

-Many piercers will ask you to lie down when you’re getting this type of piercing or they’ll have you recline back.
+When getting a part of your ear pierced, most piercers will ask you to lie down, or they’ll have you recline back on the chair.
 Some will put a cork in your ear canal to help avoid any kind of injury or damage to the ear.

 With a hollow needle, your piercer will make the hole in the tragus and then put the jewelry in.